bean-mhm/realbloom/USAGE.md

 Convolution is a generic operation that can be used to achieve many different things.
 It's like a moving weighted average that can be performed on a 1D signal like audio, a 2D image, or any number of dimensions.
 Convolution is very powerful and can be used to achieve lots of cool audio and image effects, and many other things in different fields.
 I highly, highly, recommend watching [this video](https://youtu.be/KuXjwB4LzSA) by 3Blue1Brown to get a better understanding of convolution.

-### The Inputs
+### The Input Images

 Let's talk about the two inputs the *Convolution* module needs: *Conv.
 Input*, and *Conv.
 Kernel*.
 Mathematically, the input and the kernel are just two images that will be convolved together.
 Convolution is commutative, just like multiplication: A\*B = B\*A. So, technically, we don't really have to treat them as if they have different functionalities.
-However, the input is generally the image we want to apply our effect on, like bloom, for example, and the kernel is what defines the "shape" of the effect in a sense.
+However, the input is typically the image we want to apply our effect on, like bloom, for example, and the kernel is what defines the "shape" of the effect in a sense.
 My hope is to give you an intuition of convolution in this tutorial.

 We'll generally need to use open-domain images for convolution, which preserve pixel values outside the [0, 1] range.
 If you're confused, here are some questions and answers to hopefully help you better understand how open-domain (A.K.A.
 HDR) images work.
 If you're a nerd in this field, feel free to skip this part.